Rethink the Evaluation for Attack Strength of Backdoor Attacks in Natural Language Processing: Introduction

+Despite their significant progress, one key issue is overlooked.
+In casual inference, whether $A$ (e.g., strong backdoor attack) causes $B$ (e.g., high ASR) (write $A \rightarrow B$) or $B$ causes $A$ (write $B \rightarrow A$) is one principal question, and it is also commonly used in the machine learning community (e.g., ablation study).
+Such a principle also holds for the backdoor attack field.
+Naturally, a strong attack leads to high ASR, but does a higher ASR indicate a stronger backdoor attack?
+Are there other factors that also contribute to ASR except for the backdoor-trigger paradigm?
+Answering such two questions is so crucial that they point at the key of backdoor attack research: evaluating the strength of backdoor attack precisely.

-Despite their significant progress in revealing the robustness problem of the models, there are two issues for stealthy backdoor attacks: (1) our empirical findings show that the attack power of existing stealthy backdoor attacks is not completely attributed to backdoor triggers.
-In other words, ASR achieved by existing stealthy attacks fail to fully satisfy the definition of backdoor attacks since many of their attack success cases are not caused by the backdoor trigger.
+In this paper, we first present two issues based on mour empirical results: (1) the attack power of existing backdoor attacks is not completely caused by backdoor triggers.
 (2) the existing defense methods against backdoor attacks perform catastrophically when facing stealthy attacks; thus, a defense for the stealthy attack is urgently needed.

-Therefore, this paper provides a simple evaluation metric for evaluating the true attack power of backdoor attacks, called attack successful rate difference (ASRD).
-ASRD is a metric that describes the difference between the ASR of the clean state model and the poisoned state model.
+Corresponding to such two issues, this paper (1) provides a simple evaluation metric for evaluating the strength of backdoor attacks more precisely, called attack successful rate difference (ASRD).
+ASRD is a metric that describes the difference between the ASR of a model in the clean state model and the poisoned state.
 Such a metric can better measure how many misclassification cases are caused by the backdoor trigger, reflecting the real attack capacity of a backdoor attack.
-Besides, we propose \textbf{Trigger Breaker} to destroy the implicit triggers hidden in the sentences, which consists of two too simple but effective tricks for defending against stealthy backdoor attacks.
+(2) we propose \textbf{Trigger Breaker} to destroy the stealthy triggers hidden in the sentences, which consists of two too simple but effective tricks for defending against stealthy backdoor attacks.
 Experiments demonstrate the superiority of Trigger Breaker over state-of-the-art defenses.